 Q: What makes 8 Spruce Street so unique?

 A: Its unique design.
-Unlike typical skyscrapers, 8 Spruce Street boasts a rippling stainless steel façade and an asymmetrical form, making it a standout landmark in the New York City skyline.
+Here's the thing — unlike typical skyscrapers, 8 Spruce Street boasts a rippling stainless steel façade and an asymmetrical form, making it a standout landmark in the New York City skyline.
 Its innovative design challenges conventional architectural norms and offers a dynamic visual experience.

 Q: Are there public spaces within 8 Spruce Street?